bioXgeo/neotropical_frugivores/code/readme.md

-*This readme last modified by PLZ & BEG 1 Aug 2022*
+*This readme last modified by BEG & PLZ Aug 2022*